Grip as Needed, Glide on Demand: Ultrasonic Lubrication for Robotic Locomotion: Results and Discussion

 \section{Results and Discussion}

-The vibration characterization experiments revealed the resonance properties of both module types.
-The cylindrical ring prototype resonated at $22.9~\mathrm{kHz}$ and produced a vibration amplitude of $\approx 3.7~\mu\mathrm{m}/100\mathrm{V}$.
-The flat slider prototype resonated at $21.4~\mathrm{kHz}$ (Fig.~\ref{fig:vibrometry}(a)) with an amplitude of $\approx 3~\mu\mathrm{m}/100\mathrm{V}$.
-In both cases, the vibration amplitude increased approximately linearly with driving voltage (Fig.~\ref{fig:vibrometry}(b)) and reached $\approx 4~\mu\mathrm{m}$ before saturating due to the Laser Doppler Vibrometer measurement limit, indicating that the actual amplitudes at higher voltages are likely higher.
+The vibration characterization experiments revealed the resonance properties of both types of friction control modules.
+The cylindrical ring prototype resonated at $22.9~\mathrm{kHz}$, at which it produced a vibration amplitude of $\approx 3.7~\mu\mathrm{m}/100\mathrm{V}$.
+The flat module prototype resonated at $21.4~\mathrm{kHz}$ (Fig.~\ref{fig:vibrometry}(a)) with an amplitude of $\approx 3~\mu\mathrm{m}/100\mathrm{V}$.
+In both cases, the vibration amplitude increased approximately linearly with the input voltage (Fig.~\ref{fig:vibrometry}(b)) and reached $\approx 4~\mu\mathrm{m}$ before saturating due to the Laser Doppler Vibrometer measurement limit, indicating that at higher voltages, the vibration amplitude can be greater.
 These results confirm that both modules meet the ultrasonic lubrication design requirements, producing amplitudes greater than $2~\mu\mathrm{m}$ at ultrasonic frequencies ($\geq 20~\mathrm{kHz}$).

-In the proof-of-concept locomotion experiments, both systems achieved locomotion only when ultrasonic lubrication was activated (Fig.~\ref{fig:proof-of-concept}), and failed to move in its absence.
+In the proof-of-concept locomotion experiments, both systems achieved locomotion only when ultrasonic lubrication was activated (Fig.~\ref{fig:proof-of-concept}) and failed to move when it was inactive.
 Without ultrasonic lubrication, the two friction-control modules experienced symmetric friction and therefore generated no net traction over a cycle.
 Activating ultrasonic lubrication selectively reduced friction at one module, allowing it to slide while the other remained stationary due to its high friction state.
 This selective friction control broke the frictional symmetry of the modules, creating the asymmetry required for locomotion.
 In both systems, bi-directional locomotion was obtained simply by reversing the ultrasonic lubrication activation sequence on the modules (see supplementary videos 1 \& 2).
 The inchworm-inspired system achieved a mean locomotion efficiency of $94.75\%$, and the ovipositor-inspired system achieved $93.2\%$.
-These locomotion efficiencies are specific to the experimental setup and normal loading conditions; however, they demonstrate the potential of ultrasonic lubrication as a friction-control mechanism to reliably generate and switch locomotion.
+These locomotion efficiencies are specific to the experimental setup and normal loading conditions; however, they demonstrate the potential of ultrasonic lubrication as a friction-control mechanism to reliably achieve locomotion and enhance its efficiency.

 The sliding friction experiments demonstrated the viability of ultrasonic lubrication across a range of surfaces (Fig.~\ref{fig:results}), achieving average friction reductions of $71$--$77\%$ on dry PLA, $\approx 56\%$--$71\%$ on wet PLA, $28$--$49\%$ on soil and sandpaper, and $\approx 27$--$38\%$ on \textit{ex-vivo} biological tissue.
 In the steady-sliding experiments (Fig.~\ref{fig:results}(a)), the flat friction-control module was first slid forward and backward on each surface without activating ultrasonic lubrication to establish the baseline friction forces.
 The same forward--backward sliding cycles were then repeated with the ultrasonic lubrication activated.
 In all cases, activating ultrasonic lubrication reduced the measured friction forces compared to the baseline case, and the reduction remained stable over the forward and backward cycles.
 This shows that ultrasonic lubrication can provide a steady and consistent direction-independent reduction in friction, rather than a transient effect.